Blockade-Games/BlockadeLabs-SDK-Unity/README.md

 2. Go to the "skybox depth material" you want to use and duplicate it to create a material for visionOS.
 3. Change the material type from `Blockade Skybox Depth` to `Block Skybox Depth Shader Graph`.

-If you want the `Blockade Labs Skybox Generator` component to always generae shader graph materials, update the `Depth Material` field.
+If you want the `Blockade Labs Skybox Generator` component to always generate shader graph materials, update the `Depth Material` field.

 #### Mesh Creator